Crypto-toolbox/btfxwss/README.md

 # bitfinex_wss
 Client for Bitfinex Websocket API written in Python

-Currently supports all public endpoints, authenticated channels are a work in progress.
+Currently supports all public endpoints; authenticated channels are a work in progress.

 Offers graceful exception handling of common server errors.

-Data is stored in either lists, dicts or OrderBooks*.
+Data is stored within the object's attributes for `BtfxWss`;
+`BtfxWssRaw` dumps data to a given folder on the disk.

 * accessed via `BtfxWss.books[chan_id].bids()` or
   `BtfxWss.books[chan_id].asks()`